 You can lower your blood pressure by consuming wheatgrass.
 The chlorophyll molecule is similar to hemoglobin and increases blood cell count.
 This helps to normalize blood pressure.
 It’s also thought to purify blood and improve blood circulation.

-Wheatgrass has been shown to improve blood sugar levels in people with diabetes.
+Wheatgrass has been improve blood sugar levels in people with diabetes.
 This is, in part, because wheatgrass has compounds that have an effect similar to insulin.
 It lowers the glycemic index of foods, which has a positive effect on blood sugar levels.

 You should only purchase wheatgrass from a trusted supplier, such as a reputable health store.
 Talk with an associate to ensure that the plants were grown and cleaned properly.
 This helps to eliminate the possibility of harmful bacteria and mold.

 When you first start taking wheatgrass, begin with a small dose and gradually increase your intake to meet the recommended dose.
 This will help to get your body adjust to digesting wheatgrass.

 A typical liquid dose is anywhere from 1 to 4 ounces (oz.), or about 2 shots.
 The usual powdered dose is 3 to 5 grams, or about 1 teaspoon.
 Drinking an 8 oz. cup of water after taking wheatgrass can help reduce your risk for side effects.

 These symptoms typically fade within two weeks, or after your body has adjusted to the wheatgrass.

 Don’t take wheatgrass if you’re pregnant or breastfeeding.
 Allergic reactions are possible in some people, especially people who are allergic to wheat or grass.
 It may also affect you differently if you have a blood disorder, celiac disease, or a gluten intolerance.